-Today, tattoos have become a cool way to show off your personality or sentimentality.
+Today, tattoos for men have become a cool way to show off your personality or sentimentality.
 Though you may have an idea of what you’re after, the final decision of what to get can be challenging.
 After all, it’s going to be there forever.
 Plus your arm spends roughly half of the year on display, so it’s going to get noticed.
 Arm tattoos can be detailed and look seriously cool if you do them right.
 So to help you out, we’ve created this guide filled with inspiration and advice on how to choose your arm tattoo.

-RELATED: The Ultimate Tattoo Guide for Men
+RELATED: The Coolest Sleeve Tattoos for Men

 Upper Arm Tattoos